gtantachuco/s1p-2018-contract-testing/README.md

 ## The Solution: Consumer-driven contracts
 __Consumer-driven contracts__ is a solution pattern that: 1) allows you to import consumer expectations as part of the service provider's test suite; and, 2) enables shorter feedback loops.

-__Who can use consumer-drive contracts?__ This pattern is applicable in the context of either a single enterprise or a closed community of well-know services where providers have some influence over how consumers establish contracts with them.
+__Who should use consumer-drive contracts?__ This pattern is applicable in the context of either a single enterprise or a closed community of well-know services where providers have some influence over how consumers establish contracts with them.

-Together with unit and integration tests, contract tests should have their spot in the testing pyramid.
+Our goal is to fail the build of the application when there is faulty integration, so together with unit and integration tests, contract tests should have a place in the testing pyramid.
 ![Test Pyramid](testing_pyramid.png)

 # Part II: Spring Cloud Contract